Online learning of subgrid-scale models for quasi-geostrophic turbulence in planetary interiors: Results

 From the ratio of kinetic energy and enstrophy, one introduces the viscous dissipation lengthscale

-The numerical simulations are also evaluated in terms of their power balance, which is obtained by the inner product of the Navier-Stokes equations with $\boldsymbol{u}$, followed by spatial averaging.
+The numerical simulations are also evaluated in terms of their power balance, which is obtained by the inner product of the Navier--Stokes equations with $\bm{u}$, followed by spatial averaging.
 In our setups, turbulence is driven by the power input

-where $\boldsymbol{f}$ stands for the driving force that sustains the forcing pattern shown in Figure~\ref{fig:qg-forcing}.
+where $\bm{f}$ stands for the driving force that sustains the forcing pattern shown in Figure~\ref{fig:qg-forcing}.
 An analytical expression of $\power$ is derived in Appendix~\ref{sec:power-input}.
 Kinetic energy is dissipated both by Ekman friction and bulk viscous dissipation.
-Even if we do not have an analytical expression for the power loss by Ekman friction, denoted by $\mathcal{D}_\Upsilon$, we can use the time average energy budget to retrieve its time average value.
+Even if there is no analytical expression for the power loss by Ekman friction, denoted by $\mathcal{D}_\Upsilon$, we can use the time average energy budget to retrieve its time average value.
 The instantaneous power budget indeed reads

-where we understand that the second-term on the right-hand side corresponds to the bulk viscous dissipation.
+where the second-term on the right-hand side corresponds to the bulk viscous dissipation.
 Upon time averaging, denoted by $\langle \cdot \rangle_t$, we get

-which allows us to characterise the relative fraction of energy dissipated through Ekman friction,
+which allows us to characterise the relative fraction of energy dissipated through Ekman friction